richardtheb/literary-clock/README.md

 If there isn't enough information in there, you can set `export LOG_LEVEL=DEBUG` in the `env.sh` and the `run.log` will contain even more information.

 The scripts cache the calendar and weather information, to avoid hitting weather API rate limits.
 If you want to force a weather update, you can delete the `weather-cache.json`.
-If you want to force a calendar update, you can delete the `calendar.pickle` or `outlookcalendar.pickle`.
-If you want to force a re-login to Google or Outlook, delete the `token.pickle` or `outlooktoken.bin`.

 ## Waveshare documentation and sample code

-Waveshare have a [user manual](https://www.waveshare.com/w/upload/7/74/7.5inch-e-paper-hat-user-manual-en.pdf) which you can get to from [their Wiki](https://www.waveshare.com/wiki/7.5inch_e-Paper_HAT)
+Check the Waveshare wiki for [more information for your display](https://www.waveshare.com/wiki/7.5inch_e-Paper_HAT)

 The [Waveshare demo repo is here](https://github.com/waveshare/e-Paper).
 Assuming all dependencies are installed, these demos should work.